 If you’ve followed the Hatch A Blog approach you’ll be familiar with using key topics on your homepage to clearly illustrate the purpose of your blog.

 What do I mean?

-If you look at the homepage on Simply Hatch, I have three key topics – start a blog, blog traffic and make money blogging.
-If you look at my categories, I have a fourth, business blogging aka using a blog to promote your small business.
+If you look at the homepage on Simply Hatch, I have three key topics – start blogging, find some customers and make money blogging.
+If you look at my categories, I have a fourth, home business aka using a blog to promote your small business.